-Non-current assets and disposal groups classified as held for sale are measured at the lower of carrying amount and fair value less costs to sell.
-Non-current assets and disposal groups are classified as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
-This condition is regarded as met only when the sale is highly probable and the asset or disposal group is available for immediate sale in its present condition.
+The Group classifies non-current assets and disposal groups as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
+Non-current assets and disposal groups classified as held for sale are measured at the lower of their carrying amount and fair value less costs to sell.
+The criteria for held for sale classification is regarded as met only when the sale is highly probable and the asset or disposal group is available for immediate sale in its present condition.
 Management must be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification.